Erotic lactation: Lactation, re-lactation and induced lactation

 Erotic lactation between partners or an adult nursing relationship may develop from natural breastfeeding of a baby.
 During the lactation period the partner starts to suckle on the female breast, and continues after the baby is weaned off.
 Milk production is continually stimulated and the milk flow continues.
 According to the book Body parts: critical explorations in corporeality, adult nursing may occur when an "individual, usually a mother, may choose to continue lactating after weaning a child, so that she avoids the significant physical challenge that inducing lactation can entail."

-However, milk production can be "artificially" and intentionally induced in the absence of any pregnancy in the woman.
-This is called induced lactation, while a woman who has lactated before and restarts is said to relactate.
+However, milk production can be "artificially" and intentionally induced in the absence of any pregnancy in an individual.
+This is called induced lactation, while someone who has lactated before and restarts is said to relactate.
 This can be done by regularly sucking on the nipples (several times a day), massaging and squeezing the female breasts, or with additional help from temporary use of milk-inducing drugs, such as the dopamine antagonist Domperidone.
 In principle—with considerable patience and perseverance—it is possible to induce lactation by sucking on the nipples alone.

-It is not necessary that the woman has ever been pregnant, and she can be well in her post-menopausal period.
+It is not necessary that the individual has ever been pregnant, and they can be well in their postmenopausal period.
 Once established, lactation adjusts to demand.
 As long as there is regular breast stimulation, lactation is possible.